thecodingmachine/symfony-vuejs/docs/housekeeping.md

 **Bugs fixes:** run `docker-compose pull`.

 **Minor/major versions:** as for minor versions, major versions should be painless to update.
-Anyway, read carefully the patch note and the related documentation.
+Anyway, read the patch note and the related documentation carefully.
 Update the corresponding Docker Compose files accordingly.

 ### Redis